abdullah-arshad78/new-site/README.md

 This is one of projects when I was a beginner to Web Development.
-I created it to test and imprrove my CSS skills
+I created it to test and improve my CSS skills